michael-lutz/divide-and-conquer/README.md

 Patching the residual stream, they found that information flows from one token to another with each layer, iteratively resolving the dependencies one layer at a time.
 In the first few layers, the token `b` might store "b is 2" in its activation, and in the next layer, the token `e` might attend to `b` and store "e is 2" in its activation, and so on.
 Another cool paper by [Prakash et al.](https://arxiv.org/abs/2505.14685) describes a "lookback mechanism" in which information flows across dependencies from earlier to later layers.

-This all had me wondering: what is the relationship between the number of layers and the *maximum* number of dependencies a token can encode?
+This all had me wondering: what is the relationship between the number of layers and the *maximum* number of dependencies a token can encode in a forward pass?
 At first glance the relationship seems linear, as each layer allows the query token to reach a subsequent dependency.
 As complexity of the prompt increases, the effective context size shrinks linearly.
-On complex codebases or long novels, this result would be especially concerning for modern LLMs, which only have layer depths on the order of 60-120 (insert your favorite reddit leak here).
+On complex codebases or long novels, this result would be especially concerning, as modern LLMs only have layer depths on the order of 60-120 (insert your favorite reddit leak here).

 But what if the transformer learns to *divide and conquer*?
 If each token resolves its own dependencies in parallel, then it might be possible to achieve exponential effective context size with respect to layer depth.
 In this post, I show that this is indeed the case:
 1. With the right formulation, transformers can resolve on the order of $2^n$ dependencies for $n$ stacked attention layers.